-BATHROOM LIGHTS switch is located above the dinette on Legacy Elite models.
+BATHROOM LIGHTS switch is located on the bottom of the upper cabinet above the toilet on Legacy Elite II models.

 WATER PUMP switch is the master switch to provide power to the water pump.
 There is one in the main cabin on the SEE LEVEL monitor and one in the bathroom.